raphaelzhou1/Node_Reward_Simulation/README.md

 Can change 1 day after last change
 Homogeneity assumption: Same for all active nodes; 0 for standby nodes Variable due to FDAO

+# Interviews
+- Flavian: (1) Network for some TPS range, the necessary # of validators; (2) Bware Labs: reward full nodes (3) Blast https://houston.blastapi.io/ (4) Bare metal machine: better performance; cloud (5) Sui scaling: increase in TPS, not by increasing hardware, but entity composed by multiple machines (parallel processing) (6) Large validator companies: If bullish on Shardeum, may run based on expected price; retail: cash out quick (7) APR need 100% to cover loss if valued at 1b and goes down by 50%

+- Ravi Chamria !: (1) Node cost: hourly (not accounting for S:A), choose fixed monthly cost (not accounting for S:A); Zeeve considering making node cost variable (when price low, node price low s.t. network is APR-viable) (2) Node revenue: Inflationary / deflationary impact (burn)